Critique Add-on for Master the Short Story

 Who can enroll in this class?
 Anyone who is enrolled in the fiction writing course Master the Short Story.

 What is the purpose of this class?
-Students in this class will receive instructor feedback on eight assignments they complete for Master the Short Story OR feedback on a completed short story of up to 7,000 words at the end of the course.
+Students in this class will receive instructor feedback on a completed short story of up to 8,000 words at the end of the course.

 Why is this an add-on?
 Master the Short Story is designed to introduce students to the basic building blocks of narrative craft in a comprehensive, practical way.
 Students practice what they learn in the lectures by completing weekly assignments.
-The class is priced to allow beginning writers to build a background in narrative craft, even if they're not yet ready to share their work.
 This add-on is an opportunity for those students who are interested in further growth in their writing life to receive one-on-one feedback from a veteran writing teacher.

 What can students submit for critique?

-If you choose to submit a completed short story: Some students prefer not to submit assignments for critique and to wait until the end of the course to submit a short story of up to 7,000 words for critique.
-This is highly recommended if your goal in this course is to submit a story to literary magazines!
+At any point in the course or after the completion of the course, you will submit a short story of up to 8,000 words for critique.
+The critique add-on is highly recommended if your goal in this course is to submit a story to literary magazines.
 When I see a complete short story, I get a better sense of your work as a whole and can help you shape the story into a finished piece.

 How long does it take to receive feedback?
-You will usually receive feedback on assignments within three business days and feedback on your final short story within seven business days.
+You will usually receive your critique within seven business days of submission.

 How do I submit my work?
 As soon as you enroll, you will have access to the WELCOME section, which explains everything in detail.